 You can send a written communication to the following address: Delegado de Protección de Datos, Polígono Son Noguera, Ctra Arenal-Llucmajor, KM 21,5 C.P.
-07620 Llucmajor, Islas Baleares, Spain; or to the e-mail address firstname.lastname@example.org , including in both cases a photocopy of your ID card or other similar identification document, to request the exercise of the following rights:
+07620 Llucmajor, Islas Baleares, Spain; or to the e-mail address firstname.lastname@example.org , duly proving their identity, to request the exercise of the following rights:

 - Right to request access to personal data: you may ask AIR EUROPA if this company is processing your data.

 - Right to request its rectification or deletion.

 - Right to oppose to the processing: AIR EUROPA will stop processing the data in the way you indicate, unless for the exercise or defense of possible claims they have to continue to be processed.

 - Right to data portability: in case you want your data to be processed by another entity, AIR EUROPA will facilitate the portability of your data to the new controller.

 - Right to request the limitation of their processing, in which case they will only be kept by AIR EUROPA for the defense of possible claims.

 - Possibility of withdrawing consent: in the event that consent has been given for a specific purpose, you have the right to withdraw consent at any time, without affecting the lawfulness of the processing based on the consent prior to its withdrawal.

 In any case, we provide you with a form that will allow you to exercise the aforementioned rights in an easier and faster way by sending it to the contact address of the Data Protection Delegate.

 The air transport contract between Air Europa and the passenger is governed by the General Transport Terms and Conditions, the conditions of the Ticket and the conditions of the fare purchased.